 Common to such problems is that they have an end goal that cannot be achieved by simply replicating the techniques from previous projects.

 Optimization solutions, or artificial intelligence, are well suited when there are several ways to solve a problem, and you are looking for the best possible solution that meets the requirements and goals.
 Whereas Norwegian municipalities have until now been allocating children to kindergartens manually, there is now an alternative method.

 Optimized Admission is an add-on module to the kindergarten system Visma Flyt Barnehage.
 The module allocates spots in the kindergarten to all applicants in seconds, and therefore frees up time for both kindergarten directors and employees in the municipality.
 In addition, parents find out the result in a shorter time.

 But the goal of admissions optimization is not just to perform the task as quickly as possible.
 It is about ensuring a fair distribution and fulfilling the wishes of as many applicants as possible.
 And based on advanced algorithms, the optimizer will always find the optimal allocation of children to kindergartens.

-    Read more about Visma Optimization Technologies and the projects they have worked on to better solve societal challenges within the health and social care sector.
+Read more about Visma Resolve and the projects they have worked on to better solve societal challenges within the health and social care sector.